2025

 • Added API support for managing Zero Trust applications.
 For more information, refer to the API documentation.

-• Harmony SASE network or user managers inherit their role from Check Point Infinity Portal.
+• SASE network or user managers inherit their role from Check Point Check Point Portal.
 We now support service roles for network and user managers.

-• Firewall events are now presented in the Infinity Events application in the Infinity Portal (Early Availability).
-This enables customers to consolidate logs from all Infinity Portal applications in a single location.
+• Firewall events are now presented in the Events & AIOps application in the Check Point Portal (Early Availability).
+This enables customers to consolidate logs from all Check Point Portal applications in a single location.

 Feature Enhancements